temenostech/temenos-platform-documentation/docfx_project/home/techguides/clone-environment.md

    - GitHub repository

-> [!Note]
-> It will take around 15-20 minutes for the clone environment to be created.

 # User Permissions Required
 To be able to perform the above operations the below permissions need to be enabled for your user: